endemic/writing-grid-based-games/04-puzzle.md

 [ ][*][ ][ ]
 ```

-Given coordinates `(x, y)`, we can get the coordinates of these neighbors by using a data structure similar to the following:
+Given coordinates `(x, y)`, we can get the values of these neighbors by using a data structure similar to the following:

 ```javascript
 let neighbors = [